a-elfateh/Kubernetes/Troubleshooting/"GCE quota exceeded"  error in GKE clusters.md

 # "GCE quota exceeded"  error in GKE clusters #

-Running into a "GCE quota exceeded" error while scaling your GKE cluster indicates that your Google Cloud Platform (GCP) project has reached the quota limits for certain resources.
+Running into a "GCE quota exceeded" error while scaling your GKE cluster indicates that your project has reached the quota limits for certain resources.
 Here’s how to troubleshoot and resolve this issue:

 ## Example Steps to Resolve GCE Quota Exceeded Issue

 **Identify the Specific Quota Exceeded:**

 Run ```kubectl describe pod [POD_NAME]``` to identify the specific resource causing the issue.
 Look for the specific resource that has exceeded its quota, such as CPUs, GPUs, or specific machine types.

 **Check Quotas in GCP Console:**
 1- Go to the Quotas page and filter by region and resource.